 Your artwork will be placed on your product.

 Choose the mockup image and format you would like to use.
 The number of mockup images available to choose from varies from product to product.
-Click on the “Proceed to description” button.
+Click on the “Proceed to details” button.

 When you are done adding all of that information, click on the “Proceed to pricing” button.

 Choose the retail price you want for each size of your product.
-Leave the Publish product checkbox checked.
-Choose the collections you want your product to be in.
 Click on the “Submit to store” button.

 Repeat this process for any other apparel products you want to add to your store via Printful.
 For the products with embroidery, you will need to select the embroidery type and thread colors you would like.
 If you would like more information about setting up embroidered products through Printful go here.

-Once you have submitted all of the products to your store that you would like, click on “Your store’s not ready yet!
-Finish setting it up.”
+Once you have submitted all of the products to your store that you would like, finish set up by adding your billing information.

 Customize the look and feel of your store.